icons8/icons-docs/docs/index.md

 * **Stroke** adds an outline to an icon and it’s subicon if enabled.
 You can also tweak thickness and color of the outline.

 * **Subicon** is a neat feature allowing you to add a smaller icon to the main one, creating a compound image.
-The best thing is that overlays always come not only in the same style as the selected icon but in other styles as well, so you can keep it consistent or try experimenting.
-These overlays can be resized, recolored the same way as icons and moved to a different part of the canvas.
+Overlays come not only in the same style as the selected icon but in other styles as well, so you can keep it consistent or try experimenting.
+These overlays can be resized or recolored the same way as icons and moved to a different part of the canvas.

 * **Square** adds a rectangular background.
 Has two modes: